JoeIMIsu/codingpedia.github.io/_posts/2017-02-21-How-to-use-showdown-in-angular-and-nodejs.md

 import "showdown/dist/showdown.js";
 ```

 Now the library is ready to be used in code.
-Require the showdown module and then create a `converter`:
+Require the `showdown` module, then create a  showdown `converter`

 ```typescript
 import {Component, OnInit} from "@angular/core";